chelaro93/data-repository/climate change tweets/README.md

     include_rts = FALSE,
     retryonratelimit = TRUE)

-I then deleted some extraneous variables to keep the size of this file reasonable.
+I then deleted some extraneous variables to keep the size of the data file reasonable.

 ## Variables